YahiaNagib/MoneyManagerD/README.md

 * edit_item: to edit items in the database.
 * delete_item: to delete an item.
 * categories: to render the categories page.
-* delete_category: to delete a category. (not working at this moment)
 * register: to register a user.
-* accounts: to render the accounts page (not implemented in the frontend yet)
-* activate_account: to activate an account to view its data.
 * statistics: render the statistics page.
 * category_statistics: render the page which views the category statistics.
 * logout_user: to logout
 * load_categories: this view is used in the add item page to change the dropdown list of categories.

+# How to use
+* First you should create an account.
+* After creating an account, you can add categories from the category link in the nav bar.
+* You can add an item and specify its category, its value and write some notes.
+* There is a statistics link in the nav bar which shows statistics based on stored data.